nackdai/aten/3rdparty/glew/README.md

 ## glewinfo

 `glewinfo` is a command-line tool useful for inspecting the capabilities of an OpenGL implementation and GLEW support for that.
-Please include the output of `glewinfo` with bug reports, as appropriate.
+Please include `glewinfo.txt` with bug reports, as appropriate.

 	---------------------------
 	    GLEW Extension Info